bharatsim/.github/profile/README.md

 This organization brings together the main repositories used to develop, build, test, and use BharatSim:

-- **[bharatsim-public](https://github.com/bharatsim/bharatsim-public)**: contains the source-code for the BharatSim project.
-A documentation on how to download and use BharatSim is available [here](https://bharatsim.readthedocs.io).
-This repository also serves as a hub for raising issues about using BharatSim.
+- **[BharatSim](https://github.com/bharatsim/BharatSim)** contains the source-code for the BharatSim simulation engine.
+Documentation on how to download and use BharatSim is available [here](https://bharatsim.readthedocs.io).
+This repository also serves as a hub for raising issues about using the simulation engine.
--  **[bharatsim.github.io](https://github.com/bharatsim/bharatsim.github.io)**: contains the sources of BharatSim's website and serves as a hub for raising issues about BharatSim's website and documentation.
+- **[BharatSim-Visualisation](https://github.com/bharatsim/BharatSim-Visualisation)** contains the source-code for the BharatSim visualisation engine.
+This repository also serves as a hub for raising issues about using the visualisation engine.
+- **[documentation](https://github.com/bharatsim/documentation)** contains the source-code for the BharatSim documentation, hosted on ReadTheDocs [here](https://bharatsim.readthedocs.io).
+If you wish to contribute to the documentation, please read the _Contributing_ section of the [`README.md`](https://github.com/bharatsim/documentation#readme) file.
+-  **[bharatsim.github.io](https://github.com/bharatsim/bharatsim.github.io)** contains the sources of the BharatSim [website](https://bharatsim.ashoka.edu.in).
+-  **[bharatsim-showcase](https://github.com/bharatsim/bharatsim-showcase)** contains the source-code for models described in the paper _BharatSim: An agent-based modelling framework for India_.

 ## Contributing to BharatSim